 The James D. & Kay B. Bryan Scholarship

 Mr. and Mrs. James D. Bryan of West Point established the scholarship in 1993.
-The fund recognizes Jimmy Bryan family’s association with Mississippi State University over the years.
+The fund recognizes the Jimmy Bryan family’s association with Mississippi State University over the years.
 Many members of the Bryan family are graduates of MSU.
 The objective of this scholarship is to support the efforts of the production medicine group in the college in training food animal veterinarians.
-The scholarship supports students who demonstrate academic achievement, good moral character, leadership ability, financial need, and an interest in food animal medicine.
+The scholarship supports students who demonstrate academic achievement, good moral character, leadership ability, financial need and an interest in food animal medicine.